roffs/curriculum-vitae/readme.md

 ## ABOUT ME

-I'm a software engineer, passionate about software development and always eager to learn new stuff.
+I'm a full-stack software engineer, passionate about software development and always eager to learn new stuff.
 I love figuring out how things work, both on the surface and behind the scenes.
 Right now, I'm really into graphics programming and the rust programming language.

 Beyond my technical interests, I see myself as someone who's easy to approach and aims to create an  atmosphere where everyone feels safe and comfortable.
 I believe in teamwork and enjoy collaborating with people from different backgrounds to learn and create together.